wwivbbs/docs/docs/network/wwivnet_linux.md

 # Grab all our wwiv location info
 source ~/.wwivrc

-# This will be the network number according to your init setup
+# This will be the network number according to your wwivconfig setup
 # for example, your first network will be .0, your second .1, etc
 NET=$1